nutils/viewer/README.md

 Nutils Viewer
 =============

-The nutils viewer is a small python-bases server that serves an overview of all projects in your favorite web-browser.
+The nutils viewer is a small python-based server that makes an overview of all projects accessible in your favorite web-browser.

-To start the server, run the command `python viewer.py`.
+To start the viewer, run the command `python viewer.py`.
 The output will notify you that the viewer is running and the output can be found on <http://0.0.0.0:8080>.